API v4 Migration

 API Usage

 Each Workload is implicitly associated with a Deployment.
-The Deployment defines the relationship between the Workload and the Edge Application (mandatory), as well as optional components such as Edge Firewall and Custom Pages.
+The Deployment defines the relationship between the Workload and the Applications (mandatory), as well as optional components such as Firewall and Custom Pages.

-When creating a Workload via the API, you must also create a Workload Deployment to bind the Workload to an Edge Application.
-This association ensures that the Workload is correctly linked to the intended Edge Application.
+When creating a Workload via the API, you must also create a Workload Deployment to bind the Workload to an Applications.
+This association ensures that the Workload is correctly linked to the intended Applications.

 Example requests